 Starting from July 2010 we apply an additional set of heuristics to filter out these accesses.
 In conjunction with this we have also recalculated the statistics going back to January 2008.
 The overall effect is relatively small but there are substantial reductions in the number of accesses for a small number of papers.

-We are continually working on improving the statistics and will add new filters over the coming months.
+We are continually working on improving the statistics and will add new filters over time.

 Oddities in the statistics